kimai/kimai/UPGRADING.md

 **!!
 This release requires minimum PHP version to 8.1 !!**

-- Removed unused `public/avatars/` directory from git
+- Removed unused `public/avatars/` directory
 - Removed support for custom translation files (use TranslationBundle instead or write your own plugin)
 - local.yaml is not compatible with old version, best is to remove it before the update and then re-create it after everything works
   - dashboard default config